upexcel/Etech_Recruitment_angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project in development build, the api will be hit to development server.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build, the api will be hit to production server.

 ## Running unit tests